shuiqingliu/MDImage/README.md

 Search bot name in telegram,the username is `@MDImageBot`,then click start button

-## Binding your account infomation
+## Binding your account information

 - get qiniu account_key and screate_key
 - get qiniu outerlink host